SissioMisio/android_device_realme_cupid/README.md

-# EvolutionX device tree for Realme GT
+# RisingOS device tree for Realme GT
  OPEN AN ISSUE IF ANY PROBLEM OCCURS!